FlyleafPaopao/yolov8-multi-keypoint/README.md

 # yolov8-multi-keypoint
-This repo would give multi-task keypoint detect code base yolov8.
+This repo would give multi-task keypoint detect code based yolov8.
 The  landmarks or keypoints with different classes and numbers can be detected at the same time.
 Comming soon!